This article was first posted on LinkedIn on June 19, 2019.

-When creating an eCommerce system, one of the first steps is to decide if we want to make or buy the software platform and CMS (Content Management System).
+When creating an eCommerce system, one of the first steps is to decide if we want to build or buy the software platform and CMS (Content Management System).
 For small-medium businesses, there are many advantages in selecting an existing platform (buy).
 The most popular option is to buy an off-the-shelf SaaS solution such as Shopify, SquareSpace, or Wix.
-The second most popular choice is to install and customize an open-source platform such as Magento or WordPress (with the WooCommerce plugin).
+The second most popular choice is to install and customize an open-source platform such as Magento or WordPress with the popular WooCommerce plugin.

-A third and more expensive and complex option is to build your proprietary platform (make).
+The last, and more expensive and complex option, is to build your proprietary platform (build).
 In general, I would not recommend this option.
 However, if your business model doesn’t fit well with standard eCommerce platforms, you should consider creating your platform.
 Be aware that’s an expensive option, and you must have the resources to create and maintain the software platform, and you must be sure you can afford a qualified team of software developers.
 If this is the case, the benefits of a custom-made platform can be huge.

 If you have the resources to create and maintain your own platform, or to deeply customize or extend an existing platform, the benefits can be huge